What is Shiatsu?

 Yes, there are several styles of Shiatsu, and while they all share the same foundation of working with ki (life force energy) and meridian pathways, each approach may emphasize different techniques or philosophical influences.

 Zen Shiatsu focuses on presence, listening through touch, and working with the body’s energetic patterns in a calm, centered way.
-Rather than applying force or trying to “fix” the body, the practitioner uses sustained pressure, gentle stretching, and mindful awareness to support the natural flow of ki and invite balance from within.
+Rather than applying force or trying to “fix” the body, the practitioner uses sustained gentle pressure, gentle stretching, and mindful awareness to support the natural flow and rhythm of ki and invite balance from within.

 Resources by traditional Shiatsu teachings and educational centers including the Shiatsu Society UK and Cancer Research UK.